Accretion disc winds in X-ray binaries: Theoretical wind models and numerical simulations

 The above provides an alternative mechanism to super-Eddington winds for driving the UFOs discussed earlier \citep{Nomura2016, mizumoto2021}.
 UFOs are highly ionised, far beyond the range where ultraviolet line driving is effective.
 Yet, in a two-dimensional disc-wind geometry, ultraviolet line driving can accelerate much less ionised gas within the shadowed region.
 This gas becomes overionised only after reaching escape velocity, so it is no longer accelerated but follows a ballistic trajectory, producing a highly ionised, high-velocity wind.

 These simulation results, though, again rely on approximate radiation transfer to estimate the ionisation structure of the wind.
 In particular, shadows are crucial for accelerating the outflow, and scattering within the wind can enhance illumination, suppressing the wind \citep{Higginbottom2014}, and better treatment of ionisation within the wind also reduces the predicted outflow rates \citep{Higginbottom2024}.
-However, even the best radiative transfer codes remain seriously incomplete.
-Firstly, they do not yet incorporate the full clumpy structure known to arise in ultraviolet line-driven winds in massive stars.
+Nevertheless, despite this significant progress, current radiative transfer codes remain incomplete in some respects.
+In particular, they do not yet incorporate the full clumpy structure known to arise in ultraviolet line-driven winds in massive stars (but see \citealt{Mosallanezhad2026} for a recent effort in this direction).
 All radiation-driven winds become clumpy once they turn optically thick, as they cast shadows on gas further out, preventing efficient acceleration.
 Faster material from inner regions collides with slower, shadowed gas, producing a clumpy outflow.
-In the case of ultraviolet line driving, the shadows occur in velocity space as well (line deshadowing instability), so these winds are inherently highly clumped (see e.g.~\citealt{Elmellah2018}).
+In the case of ultraviolet line driving, shadowing also occurs in velocity space through the line deshadowing instability, which intrinsically leads to highly clumped winds (see e.g.~\citealt{Elmellah2018}).
+However, the microphysical aspects of this instability are not yet fully captured in current simulations.

 Modelling this is challenging even in the spherically symmetric O-star simulations, and no accretion-disc wind codes can yet handle this level of complexity.
 Secondly, the inner disc may puff up, especially at accretion rates close to Eddington.
 This would cast a shadow over the disc, shielding the critical acceleration region from the X-ray flux and enabling the wind to form.
 A better understanding of AGN disc physics is therefore required to place ultraviolet line-driving simulations—and hence our understanding of the origin of UFOs and AGN feedback—on a more secure footing.